CityOfPhiladelphia/ais-geocoding-example/README.md

 - 'srid' can be set to 2272 or 4326.
 - 'gatekeeper_key' this key is necessary for the api to work.
 Request one by emailing maps@phila.gov
-- 'source_creeds' access to opa address table
 - 'ais_qry' http request to AIS API
 - 'tomtom_qry' http request to TOMTOM API

 #### Run
-python geocode_opa_property_summary.py
+python geocode_sample_data.py

 A logfile will appear in your directory with detailed information about what addresses have worked or failed.
-Its name will look something like this `geocode_opa_data_{srid}.txt`.
+Its name will look something like this `geocode_sample_data_log_{srid}.txt`.

-Geocoded addresses will be in a csv format in the 'geocoded_opa_output_{srid}.csv'.
+Geocoded addresses will be in a csv format in the 'geocoded_sample_data_output_{srid}.csv'.